 - Suggest taking some props for playtime – a ball, cards, skipping rope – to help them interact with others

-If you feel your child needs extra help with their confidence, the Sunflower Programme can help: call: 01483 531498, email: email@example.com
+If you feel your child needs extra support, contact the Sunflower Programme: 01483 531498, email: email@example.com